Amblygaster sirm

 Amblygaster sirm, the spotted sardinella, also known as the northern pilchard, spotted pilchard, spotted sardine, and trenched sardine, is a reef-associated marine species of sardinellas in the herring family Clupeidae.

+Location

 It is one of the three species of genus Amblygaster.
 It is found in the marine waters along Indo-West Pacific regions from Mozambique to the Philippines, and towards north Taiwan and Japan to the far east of Australia and Fiji.
-It is a widely captured commercial fish in Sri Lanka, where the fish is known as "Hurulla" in Sinhala language.